DocSavage/shellserver/README.md

 ### See reveal.js presentation

-Point your web browser to [localhost:6789/revealjs.html](http://localhost:6789/revealjs.html) to see the basic reveal.js template.
+Point your web browser to [localhost:6789/reveal.html](http://localhost:6789/reveal.html) to see the basic reveal.js template.
 (Only slightly modified to add 'reveal.js/' to the relative paths in the html file.)

 ### See Google I/O 2012 slide template

-Point your web browser to [localhost:6789/google-io.html](http://localhost:6789/google-io.html) to see the basic reveal.js template.
+Point your web browser to [localhost:6789/google-io.html](http://localhost:6789/google-io.html) to see the basic Google I/O template.
 (Only slightly modified to add 'google-io/' to the relative paths in the html file.)

+### See impress.js presentation

+Point your web browser to [localhost:6789/impress.html](http://localhost:6789/impress.html) to see the basic impress.js template.
+(Only slightly modified to add 'impress.js/' to the relative paths in the html file.)

 ## Go Developers